Grants

 •

-The Craft Brewers Conference® (CBC) is the nation’s premiere opportunity for craft brewing industry professionals to learn, connect with peers, and engage in personal and organizational development.
-The Brewers Association (BA) is proud to fund travel grants to expand access to this one-of-a-kind experience.
+The Craft Brewers Conference (CBC) is the nation’s premiere opportunity for craft brewing industry professionals to learn, connect with peers, and engage in personal and organizational development.
+The BA is proud to fund travel grants to expand access to this one-of-a-kind experience.
 The CBC Travel Grants program supports the goals to bring new voices to the CBC speaker line-up and to enable more individuals in a wide variety of professional roles to attend the conference.
 Grants cover eligible travel expenses up to $1,500.

 Eligibility

-The Philanthropy and Outreach Subcommittee and DEI Education Subcommittee of the Brewers Association Diversity, Equity, and Inclusion (DEI) Committee invites applications from individuals employed by a Brewers Association member brewery-in-planning or brewery who produces less than 15,000 bbls.
+The Philanthropy and Outreach Subcommittee and DEI Education Subcommittee of the BA Diversity, Equity, and Inclusion (DEI) Committee invites applications from individuals employed by a BA member brewery-in-planning or brewery who produces less than 15,000 bbls.
 Examples of eligible brewery types are:

 • Contract Brand/Alternating Proprietorship